Babu6030/Face-Emotion-Recognition/README.md

 # Live Class Monitoring System using Face-Emotion-Recognition
 Facial emotion recognition is the process of detecting human emotions from facial expressions.
+This project is in collabration with Shafil Ahamed @https://github.com/shafilahamed

 ![](Readmefiles/readme1st.jpg)

 # Introduction